 Fortunella margarita hybrid

-Parentage/origins: "Centennial" resulted from a spontaneous variegated mutation observed by HC Barrett in 1986 on a small twig of US 1515, an unnamed breeding selection.
-US 1515 orginated from open pollinated seed of "Nagami" kumquat planted at the AH Whitmore Foundation Farm, Leesburg, FL in 1975.
+"Centennial" resulted from a spontaneous variegated mutation observed by HC Barrett in 1986 on a small twig of US 1515, an unnamed breeding selection.
+US 1515 originated from open-pollinated seed of "Nagami" kumquat planted at the AH Whitmore Foundation Farm, Leesburg, FL in 1975.

 OJB: Centennial is a small, shrubby tree with an upright growth habit.
 The attractive tree has a fine texture and is thornless.
 The leaves are variegated pale yellow and cream, and the immature fruits are striped light green and light yellow.
 At maturity, the fruits acquire an orange color and the striping becomes less pronounced.
 The fruits are oval and necked, up to two and one-half inches long, with a smooth rind.
 The flesh is acidic, juicy, light orange, and low-seeded.
 The fruit matures in winter and holds well on the tree.
 It is possibly suitable for marmalade.

 'Centennial' was named in recognition of the 100th anniversary of the USHRL.
 When grown in containers on trifoliate, 'Centennial' is a small, shrubby tree with dense, thornless, short-internoded branches.
 Leaves are elongate-ovate with a generally tri-colored variegation.
 Fruit are also variegated but in a different pattern, apparently with characteristics similar to 'Nagami' in other regards.
 Suggested use of 'Centennial' is as an ornamental.